This page explains about how to care for your child's teeth after a cleft repair at Great Ormond Street Hospital (GOSH).

 - Avoid fizzy drinks (regular and diet) including fizzy flavoured water, as these can damage teeth.

 - Only give water after tooth brushing before bed.

 Ask your doctor if there is a sugarfree alternative.
 If there is not a sugar-free option:

 - Clean the teeth, or give your child a drink of water after swallowing the medicine.
 This will dilute the sugar on the teeth.

 Six steps to healthy teeth

-- Avoid giving a bottle overnight (if this is not possible, the bottle should be filled with water only).
+- Avoid giving a bottle overnight – if this is not possible, fill the bottle with water only

-- Brush the teeth thoroughly, at least twice a day (morning and night).
+- Brush teeth twice a day with fluoride toothpaste

-- Register your child with a dentist for regular checkups (your dentist will advise you on the frequency).
+- Register your child with a dentist for regular check ups

 It is normal for teeth to look different in the area of the cleft.
 It is important to keep the teeth clean and decay-free.
 Your orthodontist will assess the position of your child’s teeth and treat them when the time is right.